blitzagency/ios-unity5/README.md

 # How to use Unity 3D within an iOS app

+This is going to appear to be complicated based on the length of this article it's really not.
+I try to fully show some examples here, and provide some images for those who may not know where certain things are in xcode.

 This would not be possible without [www.the-nerd.be],  Frederik Jacques.
 All of the settings in the xcconfig file, the `UnityProjectInstall.sh`